 - Extractions of damaged teeth, if needed (pain medication will be given to your pet to reduce discomfort)

-If your pet has bad breath or you’re concerned about their dental health for any reason, be sure to make an appointment with your veterinarian sooner rather than later so they can perform a full dental assessment and get your pet the care they need!
+If your pet has bad breath or you’re concerned about their dental health for any reason, be sure to call us at (818) 980–1313 sooner rather than later so they can perform a full dental assessment and get your pet the care they need!